GAR-Project/project/README.md

 This command is quite complex and powerful, and it may not be completely necessary for what we are going to do in this practice.
 It is nevertheless undoubtedly one of the most important commands to understand the internal workings of **SDN** switches.
 For more information, we encourage you to take a look at the documentation over at [OpenvSwitch](http://www.openvswitch.org/support/dist-docs/ovs-ofctl.8.txt).

 ### Command: dump + net
 These commands will give us information about the emulated topology.
 The **net** command will indicate the names of the entities in the emulated topology as well as their interfaces.
-The **dump** command will also indicate the type of entity, its **IP** address, port when applicable, interface and the entity's process identifier (**PID**).
+The **dump** command will also indicate the type of entity, its **IP** address, port when applicable, interface and the entitie's process identifier (**PID**).

 <!-- ![dump](https://i.imgur.com/ysCDTE5.png) -->